arturoherrero/biteydown/example/curriculum.md

 ## Experience

-**Software engineer** at *[Cambridge Healthcare]*. `may 2013 - present`
+**Software engineer** at *[Cambridge Healthcare]*. `may 2013 - dec 2013`
 > I work building a health record, analytics and open API at [howareyou.com].
 My main task is to develop and design RESTful web services with Ruby.
-I craft different web APIs implemented using HTTP and REST principles, Entity-Boundary-Interactor (EBI) architecture and Redis for the persistence.
+I craft different web APIs implemented using HTTP and REST principles, Entity-Boundary-Interactor (EBI) architecture, Elasticsearch and Redis for the persistence.
 I'm also working in sysadmin tasks using Docker as a utility to create virtualized Linux containers for shipping self-contained applications hosted in Amazon AWS.

 **Software engineer** at *[OSOCO]*. `nov 2010 - mar 2013`